Table of Contents Hide

 Example: Working of the strip() method

-Below are the various working example of the
+Below is the various working example of the

 strip() method.
-We can use it to remove whitespace or we can strip the characters at both leading and trailing end.
+We can use it to remove whitespace or we can strip the characters at both the leading and trailing ends.

-text1.strip()– Removes the whitespace at both leading and trailing of the string
+text1.strip()– Removes the whitespace at both the leading and trailing of the string

-text3.strip(' code')– Remove the whitespace and the substring code from both leading and trailing end
+text3.strip(' code')– Remove the whitespace and the substring code from both the leading and trailing end

-text2.strip('code')– Removes only the substring from both leading and trailing end.
+text2.strip('code')– Removes only the substring from both the leading and trailing end.

 text4.strip('The')– Removes the substring only at the leading end.